Stratio/crossdata/doc/src/site/sphinx/6_reference_guide.rst

 3. Data Definition Language
 ===========================

-The most important thing to understand how the DDL works is to be aware of how Crossdata manage the metadata.
+The most important thing to understand how the DDL works is to be aware of how Crossdata manages the metadata.
 So, the basics are:

  - Crossdata leverages in different datasources to store data.
  - Crossdata has a persistent catalog plus a cache where temporary tables could be stored in addition.
  That catalog contains metadata necessary to access datasouces data as well as statistics to speed up the queries.

  Crossdata is focused on analytics, so the main use case of Crossdata is create a table to register the metadata in the Crossdata catalog.
-However, when we perform a create table, it is not actually created in the specific datasource.
+However, when a create table is performed, it is not actually created in the specific datasource.
 For instance, if you are working with Cassandra, the table created in Crossdata should have been created previously on Cassandra.
 There are some exceptions to this behaviour: a well-known use case is to store the result of an analytical query in a new table; in that case, it will be possible to create a table as select which will create the table in both the datasource and the Crossdata catalog.
-CREATE TABLE AS SELECT is described in DML<#data-manipulation-language>.
+CREATE TABLE AS SELECT is described in `DML <#data-manipulation-language>`_.

 3.1 IMPORT TABLES